 25 September 2020

-Eddie el Lamaa, who was born in Lebanon, has raised over £50k for the British Red Cross Beirut appeal.
+Eddie el Lamaa, who was born in Lebanon, has raised over £50k for the British Red Cross Beirut appeal (now closed).
 Eddie didn’t even own a bicycle two months ago but has ridden through nine countries en route to the Lebanese capital.
 He arrived on Thursday 24 September, after 40 days in the saddle.

 Speaking upon arrival, he said: “There are lots of emotions today.
 I’m pleased to have done it and just hope that it helps the people here in Beirut.”